 Decide whether to print a QR code on the badge — worth it if you plan to use the Attendees engagement feature in the attendee app (QR scanning for Networking).

-If you do not own a printer, Happenee rents one out at the current rate.
+The standard recommended model.
+It prints thermally — no ink, just a roll of badges in the right size.
+If you do not own one, Happenee rents one out at the current rate.
 The agreement and the details (delivery, deposit, return) go through customer success — plan with lead time.

 Two standard sizes: